memmett/PyDendro/docs/examples.rst

 widths from multiple sources, plot the ring widths and shift them through time, move samples between stacks, and save the results.

-To run the UI, you need the PyQt4 bindings and matplotlib.
+To run the UI, you need the PyQt4 and matplotlib Python packages.
 To start the UI, run the ``pydendroui`` script.

 Here is a quick screen shot: